nowheredense/weightedautomata/README.md

 definitions can be found there.
 The code is being completely revamped and is in a highly unstable state, with lots more functionality planned and current functionality subject to change.
-In particular, properly formatted documentation is urgently needed and is currently a high priority.
+In particular, better documentation is urgently needed and is currently a high priority.
 In lieu of that for the time being, many examples are provided in ``Examples.ipynb`` which should cover the basics.
-The code itself includes comments describing the usage of every function.
+Docstrings are also provided for all functions.

 ## Files
 * ``WeightedAutomaton.py``: WeightedAutomaton and auxiliary ProbabilityList classes